 Some people think that the perfume of gardenias is just too cloying, but there’s nothing like catching that sweet aroma on the top of the breeze.
 They’re also prodigious bloomers, perfect for tropical and subtropical gardens.

 They’re a bit fussy, so I grow mine in pots so I can move them during the year to partially shady spots in the summer.
 They also like a lot of water, and I find that easier to accomplish in a container.

 The luxurious-looking flowers come in a range of white, from stark to cream to nearly yellow, depending on the cultivar.
 They prefer acidic soil but aren’t too fussy about its density as long as you ensure good drainage.

-Golden Dew Drop (Duranta erecta) is another favorite of pollinators and it adds great flowering drama in any Southern Garden.
+Duranta, or Golden Dew Drop (Duranta erecta), is another favorite of pollinators and it adds great flowering drama in any Southern Garden.
 The weeping branches become covered in tiny purple flowers, which then become bright golden berries – hence the name.